 The complexity of the tumour microenvironment provides many prospective targets for modulation in order to make the immune system more effective against the tumour.
 This is an environment we understand.
 We have the assays and systems that will allow you to look at these targets and to examine how modifying them will impact tumour survival.
 In addition, we have the capabilities and knowledge to help you develop existing models and develop new ones.

 Here at KWS BioTest, we use a broad range of techniques, focusing on primary human cell assays, to look at immune system targets.
-We have developed assays for the major cells influencing the tumour microenvironment as illustrated by the specific examples shown in this brochure.
+We have developed assays for the major cells influencing the tumour microenvironment as illustrated by the specific examples shown on this page.

 In addition to being able to provide expert support for preclinical immune oncology programmes, KWS BioTest can support your clinical trials by assessing PD biomarkers and markers associated with infusion reactions or immune toxicology.